Dino Ortolani: Season 1

 After he is caught killing Sanchez, McManus and Nathan throw him into the isolation ward and have him drugged following a beating from officers.
 Keane then gives the order to Johnny Post and O'Reily to kill him.
 O'Reily uses his connections to allow Post entry to the hole, who then pours flammable liquid onto a comatose Ortolani, setting him on fire and burning him to death.
 Subsequently, Ortolani makes a brief cameo appearance in the season finale during a brief hallucination by McManus during the riot.

 Ortolani is portrayed as callous, hotheaded, and bigoted, but is not without positive qualities such as kindness and mercy, which reveal themselves as the prospect of spending the rest of his life in prison begins to set in as a reality.
 Throughout the first episode, Ortolani is seen to admire new inmate Kareem Said, whom he watches during his lectures to his fellow Muslim inmates; he later tells Said, "It's too bad you're of the wrong color," after Said attempts to connect with him in a hallway before taking off.
 He is also forced to sponsor new inmate Tobias Beecher, whom he takes no interest in, but does offer some advice about surviving in prison.
 When Schillinger attempts to congratulate him for his assault on Keane, believing it to be racially motivated, Ortolani makes it clear that he does not want his admiration, nor does he respect or agree with his racist attitude.
-He loves his wife and children, but has difficulty expressing those feelings.
+He loves his wife and children, but has difficulty expressing those feelings, eventually asking them to not return as it is too emotionally hard for him.
 During his interrogation, inmate Bob Rebadow says that God told him that Ortolani wanted to kill himself rather than spend the rest of his life in prison, away from his wife and children.